Function connect [src]

 // fall back to using the proxy as a normal http proxy

-const conn = try client.connectTcp(proxy.host, proxy.port, proxy.protocol);
+const connection = try client.connectTcp(proxy.host, proxy.port, proxy.protocol);

-conn.closing = true;
+connection.proxied = true;

 }